research-software-collaborations/research-software-collaborations.github.io/pages/exchanges.md

 ### Acceptance criteria
   * Alignment with HSF-India science goals
-  * Prospects for longer-term collaboration enabled by research exchange
+  * Prospects for longer-term collaboration enabled by research visit/exchange
-  * Research software developed as part of the research exchange
+  * Research software developed as part of the research visit/exchange